Host (film): Plot

-Emma, now the only person still active in the call, fearfully turns her camera towards the door of her room after it opens.
-She throws a blanket, which drapes itself over an invisible human shape.
-She opens her window to escape, but trips and falls to her death.
-Jemma breaks into Haley's home and checks the Zoom call on Haley's laptop to see that Emma and Teddy are dead.
-The demon smashes a bottle against her head and starts to destroy the kitchen, but Jemma recovers and finds Haley hiding under her desk.
+Emma's bedroom door opens, and she throws a blanket which drapes itself over an invisible human shape.
+She opens her window to escape, and falls to her death.
+Jemma breaks into Haley's home, and the demon smashes a bottle against her head and starts to destroy the kitchen, but Jemma recovers and finds Haley hiding under her desk.
 They attempt to escape the house using the flash from Haley's camera to light the way.
-The demon appears in the final flash of light, taking the form of a mutilated human, and rushes at them as the Zoom call timer expires.
+The demon appears in the final flash of light, and rushes at them as the Zoom call timer expires.